jamespeaker/DL-framework-from-scratch/README.md

 # DL-framework-from-scratch

-Challenge: build a simple deep learning framework with constraints:
+Build a deep learning framework with some challenging constraints.

+#### The Rules

 1. No third-party libraries.
 2. I cannot look at any implementation related to machine learning.
 3. I cannot look into any detailed theory that would help me implement a feature.